Moving to Jamaica

 When we asked expats and global nomads about the quality of medical care in Jamaica, they replied:

 "Healthcare services in Jamaica are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Jamaican citizens and permanent residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a good standard.
 Foreign residents are able to access the public healthcare system, however, they may be required to pay a fee.
 Expats in Jamaica can use the public healthcare system, however, they may need to pay for certain services.
-In addition, many expats opt to purchase private health insurance to cover any additional costs," commented one expat living in Jamaica.
+In addition, many expats opt to purchase private health insurance to cover any additional costs," remarked one expat in Jamaica.

 What are medical services in Jamaica like?